This Giant Escaped Tortoise Didn't Run That Far After All

 Don't sleep on an ambitious giant tortoise.
 Abuh, a resident of Japan's Shibukawa Zoological Park in Okayama Prefecture, is a 35-year-old specimen with a serious independent streak.
 She made a break for it about two weeks ago, when zoo officials noticed her absence and alerted local residents to keep an eye out for the hard-shelled creature who clocks in at about 120 lbs.

 Described as "gentle," Abuh was allowed to roam freely around the zoo grounds.
 But that proved a mistake, as she had already meandered her way to freedom a previous time earlier in the month before being brought back into the fold.
-Her max speed is about 1 kilometer per hour.

 For nearly two whole weeks, Abuh managed to escape notice, living her best life beyond the confines of her zoo enclosure.
 (Giant tortoises like Abuh can live without food and water for several months, too, meaning she wasn't in any rush to find a new place to call home.)